pkdone/k8smongodb/index.md

-Explore how to run [MongoDB](https://www.mongodb.com/) database clusters using the [Kubernetes](https://kubernetes.io/) orchestration framework, and leveraging [Docker](https://www.docker.com/) containers.
-A fundamental tenet is the use of, [Kubernetes StatetfulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to provide stable dedicated network storage volume and stable network hostnames, which are critical for running a resilient database hosting data that outlives the lifetime of inherently ephemeral containers.
+Exploring the best ways to run [MongoDB](https://www.mongodb.com/) database clusters, using the [Kubernetes](https://kubernetes.io/) orchestration framework, and leveraging [Docker](https://www.docker.com/) containers.
+Fundamental to this is [Kubernetes StatetfulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), for stable dedicated network storage volumes and network hostnames, which are critical for resiliently managing data that outlives the lifetime of ephemeral containers.

 ## Introduction To Running MongoDB on Kubernetes